 For those who have experienced it before, cystitis symptoms are easily recognisable:

 - The need to urinate more frequently

 - Uncontrollable urgency to urinate

-- dark and cloudy urine with a strong odour
+- Dark and cloudy urine with a strong smell

 Give your body the best fighting chance

 - Drink lots of water to help flush the bacteria in your bladder out, and make sure you empty your bladder completely.
 Although this doesn’t sound ideal when cystitis makes it painful to urinate, it’s one of the best natural defences against early infection.